 Abstract

-Aims: This study aimed to determine whether a six-week progressive TRX suspension training program enhances feedback and feed-forward EMG activity of trunk and lumbopelvic muscles, leading to improved landing mechanics and dynamic balance in female athletes exhibiting trunk-dominance impairment.
+Aims: This study aimed to determine whether a six-week progressive Total Resistance Exercise (TRX) suspension training program enhances feedback and feed-forward full-name (EMG) activity of the trunk and lumbo-pelvic muscles and leads to improved landing mechanics and dynamic balance in female athletes exhibiting trunk-dominance impairment.

-Methods: This was a two-arm, assessor-blinded, randomized controlled trial.
-Thirty female student-athletes (age 18–25 years) were screened with the Tuck-Jump Test for trunk-dominance impairment and randomized into either a TRX training group or a no-intervention control group.
-The intervention group completed a supervised 6-week TRX program (3x/week).
-Outcome measures included feed-forward and feedback EMG activity of the transversus abdominis, external oblique, quadratus lumborum, gluteus maximus, and gluteus medius, as well as dynamic balance (Y-Balance Test) and landing mechanics (Landing Error Scoring System, LESS).
+Method and Materials: This study was a two-arm, assessor-blinded, randomized controlled trial.
+Thirty female student-athletes (aged 18–25 years) were screened with the Tuck-Jump Test (abbreviated name) for trunk-dominance impairment and randomized to either a TRX training group (intervention) or a no-intervention group (control).
+The intervention group completed a supervised 6-week TRX program (3 times per week).
+Outcome measures included feed-forward and feedback EMG activity of the transversus abdominis, external oblique, quadratus lumborum, gluteus maximus, and gluteus medius, as well as dynamic balance (Y-Balance Test) and landing mechanics as Landing Error Scoring System(LESS).

-Findings: A mixed-design repeated measures ANOVA revealed significant improvements in feed-forward and feedback muscle activity, LESS scores, and dynamic balance in the training group (p<.05).
-Conversely, the control group showed no significant changes (p>.05).
+Findings: A mixed-design repeated-measures ANOVA revealed significant improvements in feed-forward and feedback muscle activity, LESS scores, and dynamic balance in the training group (p < 0.05).
+Conversely, the control group showed no significant changes (p > 0.05).

-Conclusion: A six-week TRX suspension training program is highly effective in enhancing both anticipatory and reactive neuromuscular control in female athletes with trunk-dominance impairment.
+Conclusion: According to the results of this study, the six-week TRX suspension training program was highly effective in enhancing both anticipatory and reactive neuromuscular control in female athletes with trunk-dominance impairment.
 These physiological improvements translate to significant functional benefits, including safer landing mechanics and enhanced dynamic balance.
 Therefore, suspension training represents a valuable, evidence-based modality for injury prevention and performance optimization in at-risk athletic populations.

 Keywords